Work with an agency that is contracted with Elder Services to ensure the best quality care

 People age 65 and over now make up the majority of the population in the United States.
 We are living longer and the majority of seniors choose to do so in the comfort of home, also referred to as “Aging in Place”.
-It comes as no surprise that with the senior market growing, businesses geared to seniors are also on the rise, including tremendous growth in the home care industry.
+Therefore, it comes as no surprise that due to the senior market growing, businesses geared to seniors are also on the rise, including tremendous growth in the home care industry.
 The Wall Street Journal reported Senior-Care Business Booms for Franchisers (August 10, 2016).

 Another consideration for choosing a home care agency is the number of years they’ve been in business and who manages the organization.
 An established reputable agency can provide references for the care they’ve provided over the years.
 For more than a decade, ABC Home Healthcare has helped keep seniors safe at home.
 As a family owned business, we strive to treat each client as if they were a member of our own family.